nadiabey/nadiabey/README.md

 - ✌🏽 Hi, I’m Nadia!
-- 📚  I’m a college student majoring in biology and global health with a minor in computational biology.
+- 📚  I’m a third-year undergraduate majoring in biology and global health with a minor in computational biology.
 - 💻 My preferred coding language is Python.
-- 🧠 I also use Java, HTML and CSS.
 - 🌱 I’m currently learning SQL.
 - ❓ I'd like to learn R, PHP and JavaScript.
+- 🧠 I'm also interested in data journalism.

 <!---
 nadiabey/nadiabey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.